 - Corporate finance, or how corporations raise capital and make investment decisions.

 The faculty strive to produce a broad range of finance-related research that addresses topics of interest to academic researchers, practitioners, and policymakers.
-We communicate that research both through publication in scientific journals, and through the development of relevant and rigorous MBA and Executive Education programs.
-We also train and mentor future finance scholars through our PhD Program, which is regarded as one of the top finance doctoral programs worldwide.
+We communicate that research both through publication in scientific journals, and through the development of relevant and rigorous Stanford MBA Program and Stanford GSB Executive Education programs.
+We also train and mentor future finance scholars through our Stanford GSB PhD Program, which is regarded as one of the top finance doctoral programs worldwide.